-Most women purchasing a gun are going to get advice from a man on the type of gun and caliper size they need.
+Most women purchasing a gun are going to get advice from a man on the type of gun and caliber size they need.
 Unfortunately most men suggest guns that are PERFECT FOR A MAN...BUT NOT FOR A WOMAN.

 1. Do you have children in the house (to me anyone under 18 is a child) SAFETY SAFETY SAFETY

 2. Is this your first gun?
 I usually recommend a revolver for a first time gun owner - super easy to load, unload and clean.